brickpool/logo/doc/PG-Protocol.md

 # Appendix A - Application Examples

 ## Read Revision
-Read the revision byte from the LOGO adress `1f 02`:
+Read the revision byte from the LOGO address `1f 02`:

 command | query | response | description
 --- | --- | --- | ---